Hussien-K11/APT29-Threat-Actor-Profile/README.md

 </details>

 APT29 frequently blends these techniques to evade detection, often relying on legitimate tools, platforms, and credentials rather than easily-flagged malware.
+APT29 regularly adapts its methods to evade detection, often blending in with legitimate user activity and trusted infrastructure.

 ---